Our kids speak on average three languages fluently by the time they leave school. How? They make each other laugh.

 There is a strong bond in shared humour.

 Translating humour across a language barrier - it turns out to be a real favourite with all age groups.
 What better way to dive into a lingo than to make it your own!
 Kids love it, they love taking their parents on board too.
-So this is how we celebrate this year's European Day of Languages: We're having a good laugh together, we read between the lines, we check our comedy and satire in other languages!
+So this is how we celebrate the European Day of Languages: We're having a good laugh together, we read between the lines, we check out comedy and satire in other languages!

 Visit FAMILIAR LANGUAGES to see how Global Native kids grow up multilingual.